 To identify slip, trip, and fall hazards, your employees need to be able to see their surroundings.
 Make sure that all of your work areas have proper lighting, especially in areas that are more prone to unsafe conditions.

 While this can be a challenge in outdoor work environments, especially at night, it’s even more critical in those situations.
 Environmental conditions can lead to increased risks, and employees need to be able to see and avoid them.
 Adequate lighting should also extend to parking lots and walking areas around your facilities.

-Your company’s safety plans should include specific guidelines for preventing slips, trips, and falls.
+Your company’s safety plans and programs should include specific guidelines for preventing slips, trips, and falls.
 There are a few key topics to consider when developing these policies:

 - The types of surfaces employees work and walk on and whether they present extra risks

 - Seasonal or regional conditions that could heighten hazards, such as winter weather threats

 - Specific OSHA regulations that apply to your workplace